willrsq1/invicti-assessment/README.md

 Library used:

-	- I used the CPR Library (https://docs.libcpr.org/), that makes c++ requests way easier.
+	- I used the CPR Library (https://docs.libcpr.org/), that makes c++ requests way easier !